Our firm, like so many other businesses in our area and around the country, has implemented a number of measures

 Our Suffolk farmland preservation attorneys stand ready to represent our clients in bringing and defending lawsuits impacting the well-being and future of our region’s farmers and threatening the backbone of the Long Island’s East End’s economy.
 In 2018, the firm successfully appealed a ruling that would have decimated the Suffolk’s farmland preservation program by prohibiting farmers from building structures that kept pace with evolving agricultural innovation and technology.

 Our team is active among key stakeholder communities and regularly provides updates in various private and public forums on issues impacting the business of farming.
-Finally, our lawyers welcome the opportunity to present updates to all stakeholders on issues impacting the business of farming.
+Finally, our attorneys welcome the opportunity to present updates to all stakeholders on issues impacting the business of farming.

 Farmland Preservation Attorneys